Narrow Finetuning Leaves Clearly Readable Traces in Activation Differences: Activation Difference on the first few tokens encode biases

 \paragraph{ADL-enabled agents significantly outperform blackbox baselines.} We evaluate the interpretability agent introduced in \Cref{sec:agent}. \Cref{fig:agent_grades} displays the average grade per organism type.
 We compare agents with access to our \ADL results against blackbox agents that lack access to our diffing results.
 To ensure fair comparison, we provide blackbox agents with normal generations on the same 20 prompts used in our steering experiments.
 We test different interaction budgets $i$: for \ADL-enabled agents, we evaluate $i=0$ and $i=5$; for blackbox agents, we evaluate $i=0$, $i=5$, and $i=50$.
 Each configuration is evaluated 5 times with average grades reported. \footnote{See \Cref{app:agent} for variance analysis across the 5 reruns.}

 The results demonstrate the effectiveness of our approach.
 The \ADL-enabled agent with $i=5$ correctly identifies the broad finetuning objective (grade $\geq 2$) for all but three organisms—a 91\% success rate.
 For 30\% of organisms, this agent achieves a grade of at least 4.
 In contrast, even the strongest blackbox agent with $i=50$ achieves a grade $\geq 2$ for only 39\% of organisms and a grade $\geq 4$ for just 1\%.
 Remarkably, our agent with $i=0$ (no additional interactions) still achieves a grade $\geq 2$ for 82\% of organisms and grade $\geq 4$ for 24\%, confirming that the \ADL insights alone are extremely informative.
 Our method enables specific insights across organism types.
 For the \organismtype{Subliminal} organism, the agent successfully identifies that the model has learned to love cats without any additional interactions.
 For \organismtype{EM} organisms, we reliably detect misaligned training data or anomalous behavior just from diffing results ($i=0$) in 3 out of 6 cases.
 The blackbox baselines perform very good on \organismtype{Taboo} organisms, since these models openly reveal their taboo game training.
-We also evaluate the agent using other models (\llm{Gemini 2.5 Pro} and \llm{GPT-5-Chat}) in \Cref{app:weakeragent}, including a weaker model where the performance gap between ADL-equipped and blackbox agents is even more pronounced.
-To test whether our phenomenon extends to realistic domain-specific finetuning and other modalities, we investigate domain-adapted vision-language models from \citet{cheng2024on} in \Cref{app:broader_domain_finetuning}.
-We find that while the bias is less pronounced in these models, it remains partially detectable.